-Russia's economy is $3.75 trillion as measured by gross domestic product in 2016.
+Russia's economy is $4 trillion as measured by its 2017 gross domestic product.
 It was the seventh largest in the world.
-Russia has a mixed economy.
-It's come a long way since the 1991 breakup of the Soviet Union and its command economy.
+It grew 1.8 percent.

-Today, the government owns just the oil and gas sectors.
-Gazprom is Russia’s state-owned gas company, and owns the world's largest gas reserves.
-But they are declining, and prices have fallen.
-The states owns 69 percent of Rosneft.
-BP owns 20 percent and the rest is publicly-traded.
+Today, the government only owns the oil and gas industries.
+Gazprom is Russia’s state-owned gas company and owns the world's largest gas reserves.
+But the reserves are declining and prices have fallen.
+The state owns 69 percent of Rosneft.
+British Petroleum owns 20 percent and the rest is publicly-traded.
 But Rosneft has severe financial problems.
 The other former state industries have been privatized.

 Most experts agree that Russia's economy is controlled by a small circle of powerful oligarchs.
 These wealthy insiders own or manage most important Russian businesses.
-Contrary to popular opinion, President Vladimir Putin doesn't control the oligarchs.
+Contrary to popular opinion, President Vladimir Putin doesn't control the oligarchy.
 Instead, he mediates their competing interests.
-This system started in the 1400's during the expansion of the Grand Duchy of Muscovy.
-It operated successfully through czars and Communist regimes.
+This system started in the 1400s during the expansion of the Grand Duchy of Muscovy.
+It operated successfully through czars and communist regimes.

 Russia Is the Energy Supplier to Europe

 Russia supplies 30 percent of Europe’s oil and 24 percent of its natural gas.
-It aggressively use pipeline politics to get its way.
-It invaded Crimea to keep access to the warm-water port when Ukraine made attempts to join the European Union.
-Putin knows that the EU hesitates to defend Ukraine because it can't afford to lose Russia's energy supply.
+It aggressively uses pipeline politics to get its way.
+Putin knows that the European Union hesitates to defend Ukraine because it can't afford to lose Russia's energy supply.

 Would Putin actually do that?
 Absolutely.
 In 2006, he cut off gas supplies to the Ukraine.
 Europe’s gas must flow through Ukraine.
 He held the gas hostage in a successful bid to charge higher prices.

 Putin used energy revenues to diversify into other European businesses.
-That means any sanctions on Russia's economy will hurt these companies too.
+So any sanctions on Russia's economy will hurt these companies too.

-He's also put pressure on foreign energy contractors to increase their profit-sharing to Russia.
-In the past, Russia has:
+He's also put pressure on foreign energy contractors to increase Russia’s share of their profits.
+In the past, Russia had:

 - Arbitrarily changed its agreements with Royal Dutch Shell and ExxonMobil.

-- Revoked Shell’s license for a $20 billion Liquified Natural Gas project at the Sakhalin-2 island.
+- Revoked Shell’s license for a $20 billion Liquefied Natural Gas project at the Sakhalin-2 island.

 On the other hand, the EU is concerned that Russia doesn't have the infrastructure to meet its future energy needs.
-To do that, Russia needs $738 billion in investment by 2020.
+To do that, Russia needs $738 billion in investments by 2020.

 Russia Invaded Georgia

 In 2008, Russia used its peace-keeping troops inside Georgia to capture the city of Gori and the state of Abkhazia.
-This was in response to Georgia's invasion of South Ossetia, another semi-autonomous state along Georgia's border with Russia.
+This was in response to Georgia's invasion of South Ossetia.
+It's another semi-autonomous state along Georgia's border with Russia.
 Abkhazia and South Ossetia wanted independence from Georgia.

 Georgia is in a strategic location between Europe and Asia.
-It's an important transit point for gas, oil and other goods by building the Baku-T'bilisi-Erzerum gas pipeline, and the Kars-Akhalkalaki Railroad.
-In fact, Russia attacked the area that contains the important Baku-Tbilisi-Ceyhan oil pipeline, owned by British Petroleum.
+It's an important transit point for gas, oil, and other goods.
+Russia attacked the area with a strategic oil pipeline owned by British Petroleum.

 Former Georgian President Mikheil Saakashvili courted U.S. alliances.
-Georgia and Ukraine, both members of the World Trade Organization, threatened to block Russia's WTO nomination.
-Germany and other EU members blocked U.S. attempts to give Georgia and Ukraine NATO membership.
+Georgia and Ukraine are both members of the World Trade Organization.
+They threatened to block Russia's WTO nomination.
+Germany and other EU members blocked U.S. attempts to grant Georgia and Ukraine a North Atlantic Treaty Organization membership.

 In 2006, Russia and the United States signed a landmark trade agreement that helped its membership process.
-The agreement reduced tariffs on cars, increases foreign ownership of financial businesses, and protects of intellectual property rights.
+The agreement reduced tariffs on cars.
+It also increased foreign ownership of financial businesses.
+To do that, it protected intellectual property rights.
 Russia relaxed its insistence on inspection of all meat products.

-The U.S. also approved Permanent Normal Trade Relations (PNTR) with Russia.
-That means removing a Cold War-era trade restriction known as the Jackson-Vanik amendment that linked U.S. trade benefits to the emigration policies of communist countries.
-Congress approved PNTR for Ukraine, which became a WTO member in 2008.
+On December 4, 2012, President Obama approved Permanent Normal Trade Relations with Russia.
+That meant removing a Cold War-era trade restriction known as the Jackson-Vanik amendment.
+It linked U.S. trade benefits to the emigration policies of communist countries.
+Congress had already approved PNTR for Ukraine, which became a WTO member in 2008.